What are my special features?

-The Plum grows in Dittisham, a village on the banks of the River Dart, South Devon, and is believed to have been unique to village for several hundred years.
-The plum was only ever grown in the area, and indeed is named after it.
-People from surrounding areas used to flock to Dittisham during the season to taste this fleeting and delicious.
+The Plum grows in Dittisham, a village on the banks of the River Dart, South Devon.
+It is believed to be unique to this village, only ever being grown in the area from which it gets its name.
+People from surrounding areas used to flock to Dittisham during the season to taste this rare and delicious plum.